Avani8/TPM/install.md

 To build and install the tpm2-abrmd software the following dependencies are required:

-...GNU Autoconf
+...GNU Autoconf...
-...GNU Autoconf archive
+---GNU Autoconf archive---
----GNU Automake
+GNU Automake
 GNU Libtool
 C compiler
 C Library Development Libraries and Header Files (for pthreads headers)